How to Power Up Your Prayer Plant

 The Culprit: Overwatering or underwatering (yep, watering strikes again!).
 Sometimes, the issue might also be a lack of nutrients.

-Solution: First, revisit your watering routine.
-Make sure you’re not drowning your plant or leaving it too parched.
-If watering isn’t the issue, try feeding your plant with a balanced, water-soluble fertiliser once a month during the growing season (spring and summer).
+Solution: First, revisit your watering schedule.
+Too much or too little water is the usual suspect when it comes to yellowing leaves on common house plants like the Prayer Plant.
+If watering isn’t the issue, feed your plant a balanced fertiliser once a month during the growing season to keep it thriving alongside other air-purifying plants like your Snake plant or ZZ plant.
 Just be careful not to over-fertilise, Prayer Plants aren’t big eaters!

 Leggy Growth is a Fashion Faux Pas

 Solution: Move your Prayer Plant to a brighter location, but keep it out of direct sunlight.
 Direct sunlight can scorch those delicate leaves, and we definitely don’t want that!
-If natural light is hard to come by, consider using a grow light to supplement.
+If you’re short on natural light, consider a grow light, which can also support other low-light-tolerant hanging plants, such as a Spider plant.

 Curling Leaves are an SOS Call